Drug War Facts

 · Moderate enjoyment of recreational drugs such as alcohol, tobacco, and cannabis by adults is not a crime.
 The crime is in the prohibition of these substances.

-· To re-legalize a substance means to let the states set up guidelines for production and distribution - the states being "the laboratories of democracy."
+· To re-legalize a substance means to allow the states set up guidelines for its production and distribution - the states being "the laboratories of democracy."

 · A good law is the will of the people.
 A bad law is the will of the Government against the people.
-A good law encourages honesty while bad laws encourage deception.
-The benefits of a law must outweigh the damage done by its enforcement.
+The benefits of a good law must outweigh the damage done by its enforcement.

-· 56% of Federal prisoners and 80% of State prisoners are victims of the Nixon/Anslinger war against people the irresistible urge to use public money and the resources of law enforcement to attack people they despise.
+· 56% of Federal prisoners and 80% of State prisoners are victims of the Nixon/Anslinger drug policy that uses public money and the resources of law enforcement to arrest people they despise.

-· Teenagers find it easy to become involved in illicit drugs because they are unlicensed, unregulated, and do not require an ID to buy or sell.
+· Teenagers find it easy to become involved in illicit drugs because the drugs are untaxed, unlicensed, unregulated, and do not require an ID to buy or sell.

 · The DEA intercepts one percent of narcotics diverted from manufacturers and retailers.